axelcedercreutz/project-self-monitoring/README.md

 The documented SQL Commands needed to create the database can be found in "Documentation/database.sql".

-To add the credentials to your database, add a .env-file where you have specified your db-credentials.
+To add the credentials to your database, add a .env-file where you have specified your db-credentials (hostname, database, user, password and port).

 The assigment was to create a simple application, where users can sign up and sign in to add their daily metrics.